-The following companies participate in our Accreditation Program: Miraclecord and Americord
+The following companies participate in our Authorized Partner Program: Miraclecord and Americord

 Although cord blood banking has been around for more than 20 years, many parents-to-be don’t know about this process.
 In simple terms, cord blood banks store your child’s hematopoietic stem cells that are left from their umbilical cords and placenta after birth.
 These stem cells can be used to treat several types of diseases — chief among them leukemia and lymphoma.
 Here is our list of great reasons to explore cord blood banking.